-The week is coordinated by the The Open Education Consortium, an association of hundreds of institutions and organizations around the world that are committed to the ideals of open education.
+The week is coordinated by the OE Global, an association of hundreds of institutions and organizations around the world that are committed to the ideals of open education.
 Universities, colleges, schools and organizations from all over the world have come together to showcase what they’re doing to make education more open, free, and available to everyone.

 This is the ideal time for Planeta.com to conduct a simple challenge focusing on Open Education Week’s relevance to those learning about conservation and travel.
 What resources are available?
 Responses are welcome via comment on this page.

 - Are there examples of open education resources in conservation, parks and protected areas?